Sesame English: Release

-Characters and Cast
+Characters and cast

-Tingo, the only new Muppet character, is a green, purple, and orange monster and an exchange student living in America with his best friend, Niki (played by Kelly Karbacz).
+Tingo, the only new Muppet character (performed and voiced by John Tartaglia), is a green, purple, and monster-like creature and an exchange student living in America with his best friend, Niki (played by Kelly Karbacz).
 Teenaged Niki lives in the basement of her parents' home, and has an extended circle of family and friends, including grandparents, siblings Katie and Kevin, baby Jake, and the members of her band.
 Niki's band, Children at Play, includes Mike, Sam (Samantha), and Tom.
 Stage actors Roger Bart and Jonathan Freeman play various members of Niki's circle, as well as episodic roles.

 Plots center around sports activities, music, and family get-togethers and social events.